File and Folder Properties

 This applies to: Managed Dashboards, Managed Reports

-Each item you create in Managed Dashboards and Reports is treated as a file, including data connectors, metric sets, and dashboards, and these are organized into folders and projects.
+Each item you create in Managed Dashboards and Reports is treated as a file, including data connectors, metric sets, and dashboards, as organized into folders and projects.

 The Properties dialog lets you view and edit the properties associated with a selected file, folder, or project.
 You can view the references to and from a file, modify security settings, and roll back to a previous version in the revision history.

-To launch the Properties dialog, select a file, folder, or project when opening a file from the main menu, from the Explore window, or another file explorer.
+To launch the Properties dialog, select a file, folder, or project when opening a file from the Explore window or another file explorer.
 Right-click (or long-tap) and select Properties from the context menu that appears.

 Properties You Can View and Edit